Feeny

 Feeny (from Irish Na Fíneadha 'the woods') is a village and townland in County Londonderry, Northern Ireland.
 It is between Dungiven and Claudy.
 In the 2011 Census it had a population of 690.
 Feeny lies just inside the boundary of the Sperrins Area of Outstanding Natural Beauty.
 It is situated within Causeway Coast and Glens district.

 Features

 Feeny has a health centre, community centre and Gaelic Athletic Association club.
 However, it only has a small number of shops.
-There are three pubs in the village, commonly referred to as the top bar, middle bar and bottom bar due to their location on the hill of main street.
+There are two pubs in the village, commonly referred to as the top bar and bottom bar due to their location on the hill of main street.
 It has a population of around 690 in 2011.

 A community regeneration project has been proposed for the village, funded by the International Fund for Ireland.
 The project, to be undertaken by Feeny Community Association, involves redeveloping a derelict site in the village centre to commercial premises, three apartments and a community office.
 This will be alongside an environmental improvement scheme in Main Street, which would create a stronger commercial centre, more jobs, and improve the appearance of the village.